Now is a great time to talk about the health benefits of acerola.

-5. Acerola Improves Brain Functions
+5. Acerola May Improve Brain Functions

 Some even say that it can help children improve their intelligence.

-6. Aids In Liver Health
+6. May Aid In Liver Health

-This helped in preventing liver damage in mice.
+This helped prevent liver damage in mice.

 Because of the calcium in acerola, you could say that it can be helpful in improving the health of your bones and teeth.